227 Marlborough

 During the 1889-1890 and 1890-1891 winter seasons, Sarah Train and her son were living elsewhere.

-During the 1889-1890 winter season, 227 Marlborough was the home of Albert Enoch Pillsbury and his wife, Louisa Fuller (Johnson) Wheeler Pillsbury.
+During the 1889-1890 winter season, 227 Marlborough was the home of Albert Enoch Pillsbury and his wife, Louisa Fuller (Johnson) Underhill Wheeler Pillsbury.
 They had married in July of 1889 and 227 Marlborough probably was their first home together.
 Albert Pillsbury was an attorney and state legislator, and later served as Attorney General of Massachusetts.
 By the 1890-1891 season, they were living at 583 Beacon.

 225-227 Marlborough (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership